Nisarg908/LSTM_stock_prediction/README.md

 - Design of LSTM-based neural network model for stock open price prediction.
 - Demonstration of overfitting mitigation using Dropout technique.
 - Utilization of Adam optimizer for model training and optimization.
-- Comparison of model performance with and without optimization techniques.

 ### Usage:
 1. Run the provided scripts for data preprocessing, model training, and prediction.